m-weigand/ccd_tools/Readme.rst

         texlive-fonts-recommended texlive-fonts-extra dvipng
     sudo apt-get install python2.7-numpy python-matplotlib python2.7-scipy\
         python-setuptools python-nose python-tornado

+In order to build the documentation, the following sphinx-related packages must be installed:

     sudo apt-get install python-sphinx
+    sudo apt-get install python-sphinx python-sphinxcontrib.blockdiag
+    pip install sphinxcontrib-programoutput

-GeccoInv has to be installed according to its own documentation.
+geccoinv has to be installed according to its own documentation.

 Under Windows, the program was tested using the 'pythonxy' distribution (https://code.google.com/p/pythonxy/).